 Sasami is an odd case - her hair ties strongly resemble cat ears and her battle title is 'self-centered cat queen', but if you follow the miniroute focusing on her it's revealed that she's actually a huge dog lover.

 Antimony is associated with Wolves.
 She carries a stuffed wolf doll around with her, and she's named after an element that the alchemists of old associated with the wolf.
-Others often find her hard to approach.
+Others often find her hard to approach (the 'lone wolf' idea).
 And she keeps running into supernatural canines.